peetuskytta/libft/README.md

 ### How to use?

-run the following command in terminal of your choice `make` and you'll find `libft.a`.
+run the following command in terminal of your choice `make` which will compile the project and create `libft.a` library archive.

 ### What did I learn?